 In the first century CE, the sect of neo-Pythagoreans construct a Pythagorean Temple underground, at Porto Maggiore in Rome.
 It combines elements of paganism and Christianity.
 It is the site of secret sacrificial rites, necromancy, and is filled with images of the Greek gods.
 At the same time, it has an apse and nave, a new architectural form built with the Pythagorean ‘golden mean’ but is meant to represent the cross, the same architecture we see in the great cathedrals of the Christian Europe and even in the humblest wooden Baptist churches today.

 At the same time, the allure for Jews must have been great.
-Here for instance, is a vow pledged by the Roman Neo-Pythagoreans which echoes the Tetragrammaton (the four Hebrew letters of HaShem):
+Here for instance, is a vow pledged by the Roman Neo-Pythagoreans which echoes the Tetragrammaton (the four Hebrew letters of God’s Name):

-And what was the essence of Pythagoreanism and neo-Pythagoreanism?
-It can be summed up simply, in ways of thinking that we would find very comfortable as 21st century moderns:
+The essence of neo-Pythagoreanism is a way of thinking that we would find very comfortable as 21st century moderns:

 Because there are so many similarities to Jewish concepts, one could see how the Seleucid Jews would find assimilation so attractive, and why Jewish thinkers and students could be seduced, even from within the walls of Jerusalem itself.
 Indeed, the Rambam, in Guide for the Perplexed, calls Aristotle half a prophet.
 But which half?
 Why half?
 Rambam says Aristotle fell short because he equated human nature with rationality alone.
 Aristotle’s ‘thinking being’ strives to rule the world through subjugation and calculation; Maimonides “praying being” can be king of the world by elevating it.
 “When there’s nothing higher than intellect, intellect has no guiding light.”